 - Don’t use too many quotes from the book.
 It is best to paraphrase or use short telling quotes within sentences.

-For further advice about writing for publication, see Writing Your Journal Article in Twelve Weeks: A Guide to Academic Publishing Success by Wendy Laura Belcher (Sage, 2009).
+For further advice about writing for publication, see Writing Your Journal Article in Twelve Weeks: A Guide to Academic Publishing Success by Wendy Laura Belcher (University of Chicago Press, 2019).

 Writing the Academic Book Review

 I no longer teach this course , but you might want to think about teaching it, so I provide the information here.